shiraznave/Genetic-Algorithm-Futoshiki-Puzzle/README.md

 Description: This is project solves boards of the Futoshiki game in different sizes and difficulty level.

 For execution you may use the "menu.exe" file by clicking it.
-Once the program is running, please follow its instructions.
-When entering the filename for configurations, the program will run:
+When the program is running, please follow its instructions.
+Once entering the filename/path for configurations, the program will run:
 Regular GA, Darwin GA, Lamarck GA and will print the results.

 You can also run the program using the full code with the following commands: